TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Analyse_Event_Related_Signal_Window/Functions/README.txt

 % trial phase clustering.
 % 9.
 WaveletType: determines type of TF analyisis, either "Moorlet
 % Wavelets" OR "Filter Hilbert"; NOTE: TODO: "Filter Hilbert" does not work yet
+% 10.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them

 % Outputs:
 % 1. climsTF: clim of current plot, saved by TF window to be able to auto
 % clim without calculating again
+% 2.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them.
+See below to see which fields and data

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.